rmcelreath/rethinking/ERRATA.md

 page 343 (R code 11.32): dat_list$dept_id <- coerce_index(d$dept)   # use coerce_index and the original data to construct new index variable

+page 378: First line, should be "probability that the monks did drink"

 ## 1st Edition

 page 13: "What does mean to take a limit..." is missing the word "it".